-In July 2016 ILPO's PCT Division launched the new electronic filing website and services.
-ILPO's new electronic website, which requires a "smart card", allows applicants to access application file electronically and to file a post-filing documents in electronic form.
-The new website also allows applicants to view the electronic file of their applications as maintained by the RO/ISA/IPEA/IL.
+In July 2016 ILPO's PCT Department launched a new electronic filing website and services.
+The new electronic website, which requires a "smart card", allows applicants to access application files maintained by the RO/ISA/IPEA/IL and to file post-filing documents in electronic form.

-As of July 20th, 2016, the ILPO in its capacity as receiving Office (RO/IL) started to receive and process PCT applications filed using ePCT-Filing (in addition to PCT-SAFE software) in accordance with the Israel Patent Law and Regulations.
+As of July 20, 2016, the ILPO in its capacity as receiving Office (RO/IL) started to receive and process PCT applications filed using ePCT-Filing (in addition to PCT-SAFE software) in accordance with the Israel Patent Law and Regulations.
 Applicants filing international applications with the RO/IL are able to use ePCT to generate a ".zip" file containing a validated request form, and then submit the ".zip" file electronically as part of an international application filed using the ILPO's electronic filing website.

-This upgrade in the PCT e-filing system has been preceded by launching an e-filing system for national applications in December 20, 2015, which has allowed applicants to receive Office Actions and other documents from the Patents Division by email (instead of regular mail).
-As of June 20, 2016, corporations or licensed representatives of applicants have been restricted to file new national applications and other documents to the ILPO only through the new e-filing system using an electronic certificate (smart card), while unrepresented private applicants may file the national application via the new e-filing system or on paper.
+This upgrade in the PCT e-filing system has been preceded by launching an e-filing system for national applications in December 2015, which has allowed applicants to receive Office Actions and other documents from the Patents Department by email (instead of regular mail).
+As of June 20, 2016, corporations or licensed representatives of applicants have been restricted to file new national applications and other documents to the ILPO only through the new e-filing system using an electronic certificate (smart card), while unrepresented private applicants may file the national application either via the new e-filing system or on paper.